 Camp Doc is our online health program (required for all campers).
-You’ll receive an invitation to join CampDoc.com in January, where you’ll create an account and enter all your health information online.
+You’ll receive an invitation to join CampDoc.com around February 1, where you’ll create an account and enter all your health information online.
 You’ll also need to upload forms signed by a licensed medical provider within the last 12 months:

 Camp Doc health profiles must be completed by June 1.
 Your profile must indicate “100% Complete” before you arrive at camp.
 The State of NH prohibits us from allowing a child to stay at camp without completed health information.

 Go to Camp Doc

 It’s critical that you enter all of your medications in Camp Doc.
-If your child has medications in Camp Doc, you’ll receive a blister pack from us via mail in May.
+If your child has medications in Camp Doc, you’ll receive a blister pack from us via mail in late-May.
 You’ll fill/seal the blister pack before coming to camp.

 You’ll still need to bring the original prescription bottles with you to camp (so our nurses can confirm the dosage amounts/times).
 Due to their licensing requirements, our nurses must distribute the medications as prescribed on the original packaging.
 If you have liquids, inhalers, or Epi-Pens, you’ll need to bring them in their original packaging, sealed together in a Ziploc bag, labeled with your camper’s name.
 When you arrive at camp on Opening Day, you’ll need to check-in your medications in the Dining Hall.

 The Health Center is stocked with common over-the-counter medications, such as Tylenol, Benadryl, cough syrup, and topical ointments, as well as first aid supplies, which are available at no charge if needed.